App-vNext/Polly/docs/strategies/fallback.md

 **Reasoning**:

-A retry strategy by default executes the same operation up to `n` times, where `n` equals the initial attempt plus `MaxRetryAttempts`.
+A retry strategy by default executes the same operation up to `N` times, where `N` equals the initial attempt plus `MaxRetryAttempts`.
 In this case, that means **2** times.
 Here, the fallback is introduced as a side effect rather than a replacement.

 ✅ DO